 Many people prefer houses and apartments situated near the sea, to be able to relax with the sound of the waves.
 Also, they often choose a houseboat or a sailboat as a home.

 Blue is the color of calmness, meditation, relaxation, inspiration, communication.
 The harmony of blue and white creates the essence of a relaxing lifestyle.
 Find out more about this primary hue.

 Bright tints of blue and green, in addition to white, are often used for decorating small spaces.
 Walls painted in these tints seem more distant than they actually are, thus creating the illusion of more space.

 For the refreshing atmosphere in any room, decorate it with navy-blue, if we are speaking of a larger space, or with soft pastel nuances of aquamarine-blue, if the room is rather small.

-The combination of navy blue, white and turquoise evokes summer atmosphere and refreshes every interior.
+The combination of navy blue, white, and turquoise evokes a summer atmosphere and refreshes every interior.
 Turquoise and pink are an artistic duo while pairing yellow with aquamarine brings the sunshine into a maritime interior.

 One of the ways of decorating the walls in the interior is to paint sea motifs such as fish and shellfish.
 Another way is to stencil them onto the walls.
 The marine area is rich with beautiful scenes that you can transfer into the interior.
 For example, wall coverings offer a wide variety of themes – beaches, lighthouses, ships, town scenes, just to name a few.